qlik-demo-team/qdt-components/CONTRIBUTING.md

 We welcome all contributions to this project.
 We do not need a signed CLA agreeement.

-For a local installation, start with `npm install` and then `npm run start` Before you commit, run `npm run lint` and verify that there are no warnings or errors.
+For a local installation, start with `npm install` and then `npm run start`.

-Follow the commit message guidelines below
+Before you commit, run `npm run lint`, verify that there are no warnings or errors, and please follow the commit message guidelines below.

 ## Commit message guidelines
 Commit messages should follow the commit message convention.
 Each type should be one of the following: